 Making a right career choice is life-changing decision.
 People have different criteria for the career choice that they make like individual’s growth, respected career, earns while you work, job security or endless factor.

 Are you among the one who want to choose Actuarial Science as a career?
 It’s fair to say few outside the industry know what an actuary does – so why has it become a popular career choice?

 Below can give you good description of actuarial science, actuary role and for whom career as an actuary could be ideal.

-“Actuarial Science is the way of analyzing the data at hand, and understanding the underlying trends, hence predicting the future scenarios which may unfold and thus prepare as per the need and severity of the risks related to those scenarios.”
+“Actuarial Science is the way of analyzing the data at hand, and understanding the underlying trends, hence predicting the future scenarios which may unfold and thus prepare as per the need and Severity refers to the amount you have received Insurance claim for.
+Average Severity would be the loss associated with an average Insurance claim. of the risks related to those scenarios.”
 Or in one word-“it’s all about speculation”.

 An Actuary is a business professional who deals with the measurement and management of risk and uncertainty in insurance and finance industries.
 Dictionary meaning of actuary is a person who compiles and analyses statistics and uses them to calculate insurance risks and premiums.